Skip to content

 Movie goers and geology buffs alike will relish the adventures planned for today.

-We’ll start with one of Ireland’s most dramatic natural landmarks.
-Get ready to feel awe and marvel at the beauty of the Cliffs of Moher.
+We’ll start with one of Ireland’s most dramatic natural landmarks: the towering Cliffs of Moher.
+Get ready to feel awe.
 Reaching 214m (702 ft) in height, the cliff face is strikingly vertical.
 They look impenetrable.
 You might recognise them films such as The Princess Bride and Harry Potter & The Half-Blood Prince.

 As well as looking incredible, the Cliffs of Moher have plenty of geological points of interest.
 For starters, as well as being a great hiding place for a horcrux (that’s one for the Potterheads!), they’re an excellent example of sedimentation and ancient delta formation.